Pantham

 Pantham is a 2018 Indian Telugu-language action heist film directed by K. Chakravarthy Reddy, starring Gopichand and Mehreen Pirzada.
 The film's music has been composed by Gopi Sundar and also features art direction by AS Prakash, dialogues by Ramesh Reddy and cinematography by Prasad Murella.
 The film revolves around a young vigilante who targets corrupt politicians and steals their money to help the needy.

-Previously planned to release in the month of May, the film was released on 5 July 2018.
+Previously planned to release in the month of May, the film was released on 5 July 2018 and was a commercial failure at the box office, grossing over only ₹19 crore.